 The World Squash Federation (WSF) is the global governing body for the sport of squash.

 The WSF is a proud International Federation of approaching 150 Members and around 50,000 courts worldwide.
-There are also five Regional Federations under our auspices.
+There are also five Continental Federations under our auspices.

 Squash is an ideal lifestyle sport enjoyed by recreational and competitive players around the world.
 We are responsible for every facet of squash development and promotion, other than the professional tours which are overseen by the Professional Squash Association (PSA).